RBNZ says Westpac unit has retained accreditation following compliance review

-WELLINGTON, Nov 4 (Reuters) - The Reserve Bank of New Zealand (RBNZ) said on Monday that lender Westpac’s AX> local unit has retained its accreditation as an internal models bank following completion of an extensive remediation process.
+WELLINGTON (Reuters) - The Reserve Bank of New Zealand (RBNZ) said on Monday that lender Westpac’s WBNAX> local unit has retained its accreditation as an internal models bank following completion of an extensive remediation process.

 RBNZ in 2017 had imposed a precautionary capital overlay on Westpac New Zealand in light of the regulatory breaches, and gave Westpac 18 months to remedy the failures or risk losing its accreditation as an internal models bank.